Alex-Genovese/floatversion/README.md

 When pasting the full version, it is envisaged that it be renamed to `floatversion`, the same as with the compact one.
 This way any later decisions to use the compact function, or any code re-use, won't impact on anything.

 For testing the compact function inside scripts, it is recommended that a $PATH version be installed on the development computer.
-Any script calls can then be temporarily prefixed by the control word `command` which will cause routing to that instead and will allow verbose output to be enabled.
+Any script calls can then be temporarily prefixed by the control word `command` which will cause the function to re-route and will allow verbose output to be enabled.

 ### Use in different shells

 The script's Shebang will mean that direct running of the standalone is possible from the interactive terminal.

 For example: